rubyworks/dotopts/demo/09_battery/commands_only.md

 ## Example with later matching commande

-Given an .opts file with a number of profiles:
+Given an .option file with a number of profiles:

     something
       --title "Little Title"